Jamieg7/random-powerpoint/README.md

-# Random PowerPoint Generator
+# Zeroshot PowerPoint Generator

 A vibecoded Python script that generates random educational PowerPoint presentations on the fly.
-Every line of code and this description written by AI.
 Perfect for practicing your presentation skills by forcing you to present on topics you've never researched before - true zero-shot presentation practice! 🎯

+Everything except this sentance written by AI.

 ## Features